ghi-electronics/Documentation/software/due-script/due-script.md

 |new                    |Erases the program stored in flash                                    |
 |list                   |Returns all the code in your program                                     |

+> [!TIP]
+> A running program can be terminated by hitting the ESC key, DEL Key, or Backspace Key.

 ```basic
 > $